-- Complete honesty is required in all course work. - All class writing should be saved to the student's folder on the hard drive of the student's computer. - Plagiarism, collusion, or cheating of any kind will result in an F in the course.
+- Complete honesty is required in all course work. - All class writing should be saved to the student's folder on the hard drive of the student's computer. - Flash drives/travel drives are not permitted in the classroom. - Students who bring in outside writing will be given an F in the course. - Plagiarism or cheating of any kind will result in an F in the course.